 After a 24-hour journey, the first thing you may think about is resting and having a shower when you get off the aeroplane.
 No!
 Be focused and make the most of the first moments after arriving at the incoming Australian Airport and going through this handy checklist.

 Get Cash at the airport by using an ATM

 You can withdraw money with debit or credit cards, whereas debit cards have lower fees and better exchange rates.
 But don’t exchange money at a counter because you will get the worst exchange rates.
 The ATM exchange rate is the best for low charges, and I only use them for getting cash when travelling around Australia.

 Purchase an Australian SIM Card

-As much as the digital world has made it easy for us to stay in touch with our friends and family abroad, to be able to get around Australia safely, you’ll need to get a local Australian mobile number.
-This way you can make as many local calls as you want, search the best accommodation and car rental deals, while also making the most out of Google Maps to ensure you don’t get lost.
+As much as the digital world has made it easy for us to stay in touch with our friends and family abroad, you’ll need a local Australian mobile number to get around Australia safely.
+This way, you can make as many local calls as you want, search for the best accommodation and car rental deals, and make the most out of Google Maps to ensure you don’t get lost.

-Don’t use your usual mobile number; it will cost you a fortune, due to roaming charges.
+Please don’t use your usual mobile number; it will cost you a fortune due to roaming charges.
 There is a range of providers that offer reasonable mobile plans.
 However, a provider that stands out from the competition with unlimited calls and text, no lock-in contracts and a ton of data is Amaysim.

 Visit the local Tourist Information Office